Matt-J-Barlow/detection-response-foundations-portfolio/module-4-endpoint-investigation/scenario-1-suspicious-process-execution/scenario.md

 ---

-**Step 4 – Network Activity**
+**Step 4 — Network Activity**

 - Destination IP: `45.77.154.88`

 This indicates outbound communication to an external system not previously observed in the environment.

-When combined with PowerShell execution, this strongly suggests command retrieval or payload delivery from an attacker-controlled server.
+When combined with PowerShell execution, this strongly suggests command retrieval or payload delivery from an attacker-controlled source.

 ---

-**Step 5 – Post-Execution Behavior**
+**Step 5 — Post-Execution Behavior**

 - New process observed: `rundll32.exe`